 Always use a proper tamp for tamping and getting a perfect even tamp.
-The tamp, if you are weighing should fit your portafilter perfectly and weight 30 pounds (14 kg approx).
+The tamp, if you are weighing, should fit your portafilter perfectly and weigh 30 pounds (14 kg approx).

 If your machine has a tamp fitted to it, develop a feeling for the pressure that is required.

 Too strong a tamp and too weak are both detrimental to the end result.
 You need to get that middle balance.
 Practice and patience, and you will get it right every time.